RDCH106/GitHubRankingsSpain-viewer/CONTRIBUTING.md

 Contributing
 ===============
-This document briefly lists the guidelines for contributing to Linkero.
+This document briefly lists the guidelines for contributing to GitHubRankingsSpain-viewer.

 Reporting Bugs
 ----------------